Sunburns and Skin Cancer

 School is out.
 The weather is hot and the sun is shining.
 Time for that family vacation.
 So why not soak up some rays at the beach?
 Sunlight is a great source of Vitamin D and can be beneficial for your body, but too much of it can be dangerous, especially if you have fair skin or are prone to sunburns.
-How much sun is too much and when should you visit your doctor or the ER?
+How much sun is too much?
+And when should you be concerned about sunburns or getting screened for skin cancer.

 Common signs of overexposure to the sun include:

 - Burning or irritation in the affected area

 - Peeling skin

 While minor sunburns can be easily treated by an over-the-counter ointment, you should monitor your sunburn and take care of it while healing.
 If you’re allergic to foreign chemicals and medicines, you can use aloe vera which can help reduce the irritation to a great extent.
 Also, cool baths are a great way to soothe your burnt skin, and cold compresses work too.